awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 For more information about parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.

-With an Aurora MySQL Serverless DB cluster, you can modify only the following parameters\.
-For all other configuration parameters, Aurora MySQL Serverless clusters use the default values\.
+With an Aurora MySQL Serverless DB cluster, modifications to parameter values only take effect for the following parameters\.
+You can modify other parameters, but Aurora doesn't use the changed values\.
+For all other configuration parameters, Aurora MySQL Serverless clusters use default values\.
+These default values might be different than for other kinds of Aurora clusters\.
+These values might also change as Aurora scales the Aurora Serverless cluster up or down\.
 + `character_set_server`\.
 + `collation_server`\.
 +  `general_log`\.
 This setting was formerly only in the DB instance parameter group\.